NERSC/spin-recipes/mysql-root/README.md

   * Enhanced security through a reduced set of capabilities.

-To use this recipe, incorporate it into your `docker-compose.yml` and `rancher-compose.yml`, substituting the name of your stack (for `mysql-root`) and the database username of your choice.
+To use this recipe, incorporate it into your `docker-compose.yml` and `rancher-compose.yml`, substituting the appropriate values as described in the comments.